SunsetFi/simply-openapi/packages/controllers/docs/dev/tutorial-bound-openapi-controllers.md

 ## Binding a method to an existing operation

-[Operations](https://spec.openapis.org/oas/v3.1.0#operation-object) are the unit endpoint specifiers of OpenAPI, and it is these to witch the methods of a bound controller will attach to.
+[Operations](https://spec.openapis.org/oas/v3.1.0#operation-object) are the unit endpoint specifiers of OpenAPI, and it to these that the methods of a bound controller will attach to.

 The `@BindOperation` decorator is used on controller methods, and specifies which operation within the OpenAPI spec this method should handle.
 This is done by matching the `operationId` property of your operation.